CEHV Advisory Board; Professor of Political Science; Director, Institute for Democratic Engagement and Accountability

 - Ph.D.
 University of Chicago, 2000

 - B.A.
 Northwestern University, 1991

-Michael Neblo, Associate Professor of Political Science, is on the steering committee of the Center for Ethics and Human Values.
-His research and teaching interests focus on democratic theory, political psychology, political sociology, and how these fields relate to each other.
-His book manuscript, Common Voices: Between the Theory & Practice of Deliberative Democracy, cuts across the deadlock between supporters of deliberative theory and their empirical critics by focusing on the core goals of the larger deliberative political system.
-His work has appeared in a wide range of journals, including The American Political Science Review, The Journal of Political Philosophy, Political Analysis, Public Opinion Quarterly, Political Behavior, Political Research Quarterly, Perspectives on Politics, Political Communication, Acta Politica, The Journal of Medicine & Law, Social Science & Medicine, among others.
+Michael Neblo, Professor of Political Science, is the founding director of Ohio State’s Institute for Democratic Engagement and Accountability (IDEA) and its signature initiative Connecting to Congress.
+His research focuses on deliberative democracy and political psychology.
+His most recent book, Politics with the People: Building a Directly Representative Democracy (with Kevin Esterling and David Lazer; Cambridge University Press, 2018), develops and tests a new model of politics connecting citizens and elected officials to improve representative government.
+He was invited to testify before Congress about these findings.
+His first book, Deliberative Democracy between Theory and Practice (Cambridge University Press, 2015), cuts across the deadlock between supporters of deliberative theory and their empirical critics by focusing on the core goals of the larger deliberative political system.
+His work has appeared or is forthcoming in a wide range of academic journals, including Science, The American Political Science Review, Proceeding of the National Academy of Sciences, The American Journal of Political Science, The Journal of Political Philosophy, Political Analysis, Public Opinion Quarterly, Perspectives on Politics, Political Communication, Social Science & Medicine, among others.